amol-/depot/README.rst

 - Added support for Google Cloud Storage
 - Fixed ACL issues with S3
-- Deprecated boto2 backed, use boto3
+- Deprecated boto2 backend, use boto3
+- Added support for performing backups by copying to another storage

 0.9.0
 ~~~~~